EliteAsian123/BannerAdditions/README.md

 - ✔ Shield support.
 - ✔ (Sort of) easy custom banner patterns (with datapacks and resource packs).
 - ✔ Animated banner patterns.
+- ✔ Banners and Shields look better in item frames.

 ### Details
 BannerAdditions adds some banner patterns by default.
 There are currently only a couple, but more will be added in the future.<br><br>